giornogoldenwind/brother-hll6200dw-aur/README.md

 CUPS drivers need to be installed simultaneously for the AUR package to function properly.

+Due to this, I have stopped trying to make the RPM package work.
+Instead, I will try to make the DEB versions of the drivers work, since that approach appears much easier for a beginning AUR package contributor.

 ## Improvements

 I added the proprietary Brother license as `license-custom-brother.txt` for the